9 Job-Search Tips for Recent Graduates

 It may come as a surprise to many of us, but those all-nighters we pulled and 30 page papers we wrote do not automatically earn us our dream career.
 Oftentimes they don’t even land us a clue as to what this dream career may be.

-As experienced by most undergraduate students, my career aspirations have changed drastically and frequently over the past four years.
+Like most undergraduate students, my career aspirations have changed drastically and frequently over the past four years.
 Coming upon my final year of undergrad I decided that before I committed myself to another degree having no idea what I wanted to do with it (or even which one to take) I would first explore some different careers.
 Entering the job-market with a degree means you are likely going up against seasoned professionals with years of job-experience and superior interviewing skills.

 I have gone through this process and was lucky enough to acquire two executive ‘mentors’ along the way.
 They helped me overcome the obstacles often plaguing recent graduates, and offered me valuable insider information integral to a competitive candidate, which I will now pass on to you.

-1. Informational Interviews.
+1. Informational Interviews

 These are the most important part of the job-search, in my experience.
 This is your opportunity to ask as many questions about the industry, in as many different industries as you want, in order to find out if it suits your interest without the pressure of being on a formal interview.
 It also ensures that if a position becomes available you are already at a huge advantage over other applicants having had face-time with someone on the inside.